-Here is a master list of articles about patient advocacy and becoming a patients advocate or navigator.
+Here is a master list of articles about patient advocacy and becoming a patient or health advocate or navigator.

 Patients need many kinds of assistance from medical help, to cost and billing review, to transportation, legal or hospital assistance.
 Each service requires a different type of approach and background.